<< Yesterday

 2010 At Petco Park, Padres' starter Mat Latos establishes a major league record when he limits L.A. to one run over seven innings, extending his streak to 15 straight starts of five or more innings, allowing two or fewer runs.
 The 22-year-old right-hander breaks the mark previously shared by Greg Maddux (1993-94) and Mike Scott (1986).

 2010 A statue of Billy Williams, who played 16 seasons with the club from 1959-74, is dedicated by the Cubs on the corner of Sheffield Avenue and Addison Street outside Wrigley Field.
-Attending the unveiling of the sculpture that portrays the Hall of Famer outfielder finishing his sweet left-handed swing is his wife, Shirley, former teammates Ernie Banks, Ferguson Jenkins, Ron Santo, Glenn Beckert, and the Reverend Jesse Jackson.
+His wife, Shirley, former teammates Ernie Banks, Ferguson Jenkins, Ron Santo, Glenn Beckert, and the Reverend Jesse Jackson are on hand for the unveiling of the sculpture that portrays the Hall of Famer outfielder finishing his sweet left-handed swing.

 Cub Outfielder Billy Williams -- Wrigley Field Chicago (IL) April 2012